 What Are The Causes Spina Bifida?

 There is no conclusive data on what is the actual cause.
 Doctors and scientists believe that a complex mix of genetic, nutritional and environmental factors contribute, to cause this condition.
-Are you planning to become parents, or has your doctor informed you that your unborn child will have Spina bifida?
+Are you planning to become parents, or has your doctor informed you that your unborn child will have Spina Bifida?
 At Sasha, we have compiled resources and information that might benefit you.

 Can Spina Bifida Be Detected Before Birth?